The best gaming routers 2024: top routers for gamers

 The best gaming router will ensure excellent uninterrupted connectivity during gaming sessions.
 If you play a lot of online or multiplayer games, having a fast and robust Wi-Fi connection is just as vital as a powerful gaming PC.
 And since your connection can only be just as good as your router, you can’t scrimp on it.

-After all, if you’ve invested so much in the best gaming PC for you, you don’t want to rely on a router that can barely get the job done.
+After all, if you’ve invested so much in the best gaming PC, you don’t want to rely on a router that can barely get the job done.
 In fact, even if you don’t play a lot of titles that rely heavily on Wi-Fi connectivity, you’ll still benefit from the best router designed specifically for gamers.
-If you’re downloading large files such as one of the best PC games with all its DLCs, for example, you’ll have an easier time getting a strong connection for what you need.
+There are features on board these devices that target the needs of gamers, including prioritized wired connectivity.
+And furthermore, if you’re downloading large files such as one of the best PC games with all its DLCs, you’ll have an easier time getting a strong connection for what you need.

 If you or someone in your home is a gamer, it’s time to return that mid-tier router you got from your ISP and get a quality gaming one that can keep up.
 We’ve used and tested a lot of routers so we know which ones are capable of providing your PC or next-gen console with the performance it requires.

-We’ve gathered the best gaming routers – including some of the best Asus routers – for you as well as digging into which features work, such as Wi-Fi 6 support, and which doesn't.
+We’ve gathered the best gaming routers – including some of the best Asus routers – for you, digging into all their respective features, including support for the latest wireless standard - blazing-fast Wi-Fi 7.
 If you have a large area of coverage, however, you should take a look at our best mesh Wi-Fi system picks instead.

 The best gaming routers 2024